alephgamma/RHCA-study-notes/1_EX447_study_notes.md

     ungrouped: {}
 ```

-Variable precendence from **high** to **low**.
-There are up to 22 different sources.
-The rabbit hole:
+There are up to 22 different sources and with variable precendence from **high** to **low** the rabbit hole starts with:

 - Command line (-e "user=billy_joe_jim_bob")
 - role defaults
 - inventory files
-... turtles all the way down ...
+- ... turtles all the way down ...

-Within the same source the precendence is based on the inventory file structure:
+Within the same source, the precendence is based on the inventory file structure:
 - Host
 - Child group
 - Parent group